 Again, geolocation technology means that PA online casinos will only allow you to wager from inside state lines.

-Michigan passed legislation and will start online gambling in 2020 after the licensing and regulatory details are organized.
-The Michigan online casinos that we expect to launch in the Great Lakes State include many of the best-known national brands.
+Michigan passed legislation and launched online gambling in 2021 after the licensing and regulatory details were organized.
+The Michigan online casinos included some of the best-known names, such as, BetMGM, DraftKings and Golden Nugget.

-As with all states with new online casinos, the launch will be an opportunity to get no-deposit bonuses and enjoy special casino promotions.
-You will find details as soon as they are available on our Michigan casinos’ page.
+As with all states with new online casinos, the launch was an opportunity to get no-deposit bonuses and enjoy special casino promotions.

-West Virginia will also see online casinos launch in 2020, including mobile betting apps.
+West Virginia launched online casinos in 2020, with DraftKings and BetMGM.
 You find substantial marketing budgets when the national brands launch in the Mountain State.

 Behind the different names and marketing slogans, casino bonuses fall into distinctive types.
 These can be split into welcome offers for new players and ongoing offers for regular/loyal players.